Treasures in Trinity College Dublin: February to April 2017

 This slightly faded period feel is how we expect to see things that illustrate a life or a time period from the past.
 The modern day colour photographs may be thought to jar alongside the early nineteenth century drawings and specimens, but of course Ellen saw the world around her and the minute species of seaweeds and lichens through her ‘little microscope’ in glorious technicolour, just as we do.

-Elecampane (Inula helenium) is an old medicinal plant, and its now rare and mostly coastal.
-Ellen notes that she found it in a ‘field near the cove at Ballylickey’. it is listed as found by J Drummond in Mackay’s Flora Hibernia of 1836.
+Elecampane (Inula helenium) is an old medicinal plant, and it is now rare and mostly coastal.
+Ellen notes that she found it in a ‘field near the cove at Ballylickey’.
+It is listed as found by J Drummond in Mackay’s Flora Hibernia of 1836.

 Alexanders (Smyrnium olusatrum) is a leftover from its use as a vegetable in the past, and is therefore often found where that has been an old house.
 Ellen found it on the ‘seashore at Reendesart’.
 This was the site of an early 17th century O’Sullivan house.

 Irish spurge (Euphorbia hyberna).
-Ellen notes how ‘the country people here poison fish with it, putting it in rivers to stun the fish’.
+Ellen notes how ‘the country people here poison fish with it by putting it in rivers, and they eat the fish without injury’.

 Robbie Murphy’s lovely photographs are from the book, The Wild Plants of Bere, Dursey, Whiddy and other Islands in Bantry Bay, and reproduced here and in the exhibition with his kind permission.
 See robbiemurphyphotos.ie